 4. Turn off the switch

 This is a real bugbear for many people.
 We might have lost count when we leave something plugged in and forget to turn off the light or TV and most of the time our mobile charger, even though we are not using it.
 This is literally like throwing your money and affecting the environment as conserving energy is crucial in reducing your carbon footprint.
 So, switch it off or unplug it whenever you are not using any electronic device (TV, lights, Mobile).
 Trust us.
 You will see a considerable improvement in your electricity bills.
 And it is also one of the most cost-effective ways to be eco-friendly at home.

 5. Choose local and fresh as much as possible:

 Eat locally and seasonally as much as you can since it is good for your health and environment.
 If you are eating apples imported from another country, it is not sustainable for the environment due to all the pesticides and other chemicals to keep them fresh.
 Also, don’t forget the amount of fuel used in transportation.
+Eating seasonal fruits and vegetables is one of the key aspects of living an eco-friendly lifestyle.
 The same goes for eating seasonal food as these are not grown in an artificial environment(greenhouses).
 So, eat healthier and contribute to more sustainable living.